Watch: Fred's sublime lob that stuns Alisson as Man Utd score THREE vs Liverpool in impressive pre-season friendly first half | Goal.com

-Watch: Fred's sublime lob that stuns Alisson as Man Utd score THREE vs Liverpool in impressive pre-season friendly first half
+Man Utd score FOUR vs Liverpool in impressive pre-season friendly but De Gea offers injury scare

 Manchester United are off to a fine start to their pre-season preparations.
 Erik ten Hag's man were dominant throughout the first half of their friendly clash against Liverpool in Bangkok on Tuesday.
 Jadon Sancho, Fred and Anthony Martial were among the goals as the Red Devils took a big lead.